leonorlavina/CAEforSeizureDetection/README.md

 # CAEforSeizureDetection
-This model is a convolutional autoencoder for seizure detection
+Notebook to train a convolutional autoencoder for anomaly detection on interictal data, to be used as a channel-by-channel seizure detector.